HowdyMoto/CircuitPython-Utilities/README.md

 If you want just a subset of that information, pick from the functions in get_all_info() that you need, or look inside of `utils_sysetem.py`.
 It's pretty self-explanatory.

 ### utils_wifi.py
 A collection of functions that help you find, connect to, and test wifi connections.
+Currently only useful for esp32 chips with native wi-fi.
+Boards with esp32 co-processors need more work.

 To connect to wifi:
 ```